Enhance Sample Efficiency and Robustness of End-to-end Urban Autonomous Driving via Semantic Masked World Model: Experiments

 \subsection{Reward Function}

 Our reward function is similar to Chen et al.~\cite{chen2021interpretable}, which can be represented as:

-The term $r_{collision}$ is set to -1 if a collision occurs.
+The term $r_{col}$ is set to -1 if a collision occurs.
 Collision, as the most avoidable condition of automatic driving, is assigned a great penalty.
-Ego vehicles can even take out-lane behaviors to avoid collisions when necessary. $v_{lon}$ is the longitudinal speed of the ego vehicle.
-The term $r_{fast}$ is set to -1 when speed of ego vehicle exceeds desired speed ($8 m/s$).
-The term $r_{out}$ is set to -1 when cross track error (CTE) exceeds threshold ($2m$).
-The punishment should not be excessive, else ego vehicle tend to fall into the local optimal solution waiting for exhaustion of the episode. $\alpha$ is the steering angle of ego vehicle in rad.
-The term $r_{lat}$ is related to lateral acceleration computed as$-\vert\alpha\vert v_{lon}^{2}$.
-The term $r_{cte}$ is minus CTE to keep ego vehicle stay in the center of lane.
-The last constant term is added to make the ego vehicle stay in motion.
+Ego vehicles can even take outlane behaviors to avoid collisions when necessary.
+The term $v_{lon}$ is the longitudinal speed ego vehicle.
+The term $r_{fast}$ is set to -1 when the speed of the ego vehicle exceeds desired speed ($8m/s$).
+The term $r_{out}$ is set to -1 when the cross-track error (CTE) exceeds the threshold ($2m$).
+The punishment should not be excessive, or else the ego vehicle tends to fall into the local optimal solution waiting for the exhaustion of the episode.
+The $\alpha$ is the steering angle in rad.
+The term $r_{lat}$ is related to lateral acceleration computed as $-\vert\alpha\vert v_{lon}^{2}$.
+The term $r_{cte}$ is minus CTE to keep the ego vehicle in the center of the lane.
+The term $r_{safe}$ is set to -1 when the distance between the ego vehicle center and front vehicle center is less than the threshold ($8m$) and the brake of ego vehicle is less than 0.7.
+In the last term, we introduce a constant punishment to make the vehicle stay in motion.